 Raimatang – Unlike the above three clusters which compete with one another for your stay, Raimatang is a completely different tourist destination.
 So one can stay at one of the above 3 places for one or two nights and still spend a night at Raimatang.
 The view, the activity, the watchtower, and the safari all are different at Raimatang.
 The small village has several homestays which are basic at best.
 You should not be expecting much more than a small room with a small bed here.

 Conclusion – based on the above, you may ask our travel experts to find accommodation for you.
 Just fill up the form at the end of the page and our experts will inform you about the best accommodation to suit your needs.

 Buxa is one of the oldest settlements in North Bengal.
-It is 14kms from Alipurduar and 180 km from Siliguri, well connected by both motorable road and railways
+It is 14kms from Alipurduar and 180 km from Siliguri, well connected by both motorable roads and railways